 Many things can harm our mental health.
 It is more important than ever to look after your mental wellbeing following all the changes to the way we live, work and interact with our friends and family over the last year.
 But our financial wellbeing is something that may be overlooked when assessing what we need to gain control over.

 With the start of the new fiscal year beginning next week, we wanted to take a look into what can be a contributor to feelings of depression and anxiety for many people.
-Debt is something that most people will experience in some way, but if you aren’t in complete control of your finances, it can put a strain on your mental health.
+Debt is something that most people will experience in some way.
+If you aren’t in complete control of your finances it can put a strain on your mental health.

 Stay in control of your finances.
 Sounds too easy, doesn’t it?
 But it’s true, keeping a tab on your outgoings, especially your spending, will remove any doubt and anxiety you feel between paychecks and in turn will allow you to keep a tab on your mental health.